aws-samples/serverless-coffee-workshop/instructions/content/0-setup/3-cloud9/_index.en.md

 ### Recap

-- Use the same region you selected when deploying AWS Cloud9 IDE for the entirety of this workshop.
+- Use the same AWS region for the entirety of this workshop.

 - Keep your AWS Cloud9 IDE opened in a tab.